What is Psychological Therapy?

 Should You Consider Psychotherapy?

 Some people try psychotherapy because of depression, anger, or anxiety.
 Others seek help for dealing with a chronic illness that is compromising their emotional or physical well-being.
-Then, there are others who look to psychotherapy when trying to deal with a short-term problem, such as facing an empty nest, going through a divorce, grieving over the death of a loved one, or feeling overwhelmed with stress.
+Then, others look to psychotherapy when trying to deal with a short-term problem, such as facing an empty nest, going through a divorce, grieving over the death of a loved one, or feeling overwhelmed with stress.

 Here are several signs that you might benefit from psychotherapy: